 Dimension Beginning Classroom Teachers Classroom Teachers Experienced Classroom Teachers Beginning Classroom Teachers have not yet attained full certification.
-They are working with the advice and guidance of the school towards gaining the expected skills and knowledge of the Classroom Teacher.
-Classroom Teachers have taught for at least two years, have attained full certification and display a high level of competence in the performance of their day-to-day teaching responsibilities.
-Experienced Classroom Teachers are highly skilled practitioners and classroom managers (see clause 4.2.3 of the Secondary Teachers' Collective Agreement).
+They are working with the advice and guidance of the Classroom Teachers have taught for at least two years, have attained full certification and display a high level of competence in the performance of their day-to-day teaching Experienced Classroom Teachers are highly skilled practitioners and classroom managers (see clause 4.2.3 of the Secondary Teachers' Collective school towards gaining the expected skills and knowledge of the Classroom Teacher. responsibilities.
+Agreement).
 They have a highly developed understanding of teaching and learning and, as such, provide highly effective classroom environments and are able to support and provide assistance to teaching colleagues.
-Professional Knowledge are expanding knowledge, with advice and guidance, in: the practical application of curriculum, learning and assessment theory current issues and initiatives in education, including Māori education are competent in relevant curricula demonstrate a sound knowledge of current learning and assessment theory demonstrate a sound knowledge of current issues and initiatives in education, including Māori education demonstrate a significant depth of knowledge in the theory and practical application, where appropriate, of: curricula relevant to their teaching speciality(ies) learning and assessment theory and developments the current issues and initiatives in education, including Māori education Professional Development are receiving professional support and encouragement to successfully: participate in available professional development opportunities appropriate to individual needs and school priorities including opportunities relating to the Treaty of Waitangi demonstrate a commitment to their own ongoing learning participate individually and collaboratively in professional development activities continue to develop understandings of the Treaty of Waitangi demonstrate a high level of commitment to: further developing their own knowledge and skills encouraging and assisting colleagues in professional development further developing understandings of the Treaty of Waitangi
+Professional Knowledge are expanding knowledge, with advice and guidance. in: are competent in relevant curricula demonstrate a sound knowledge of demonstrate a significant depth of knowledge in the theory and practical the practical application of curriculum, learning and application, where appropriate, of: curricula relevant to their teaching assessment theory demonstrate a sound knowledge of current issues and initiatives in education, including Māori current issues and initiatives in education, including Mãori education developments education the current issues and initiatives in education, including Māori education Professional Development are receiving professional support and encouragement to demonstrate a commitment to their own ongoing learning demonstrate a high level of commitment to: successfully: participate individually and further developing their own knowledge participate in available professional development collaboratively in professional and skills opportunities appropriate to continue to develop understandings individual needs and school of the Treaty of Waitangi further developing understandings of priorities including opportunities relating to the the Treaty of Waitangi Treaty of Waitangi